jerabaul29/python_huffman/README.md

 - 1.1: correcting trailing zeros bugs
 - 1.0: initial release

+## Features

+- Generate / load / save to disk Huffman trees.
+- Encode / decode / load / save to disk iterables using a Huffman tree.
+- Iterables can be strings, but also iterables composed of any sort of hashable data (so that it can be used as keys of a dictionary).
+- Take care of trailing zeros in last byte if the data length is not a multiple of 8 bits.

 ## Tests and examples

 Tests can be run from the repository root running: